 Drone Operator Services

-Licensed aerial cinematography throughout Peru, fully compliant with DGAC/MTC (Directorate General of Civil Aeronautics) regulations.
+Licensed aerial cinematography across Peru, fully in line with DGAC/MTC (Directorate General of Civil Aeronautics) rules.

-Our NeedAFixer network connects you with certified drone operators across Peru who hold all required DGAC/MTC (Directorate General of Civil Aeronautics) credentials and carry appropriate insurance.
-From sweeping establishing shots over Lima to dynamic tracking moves across Cusco, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Our NeedAFixer network connects you with certified drone operators across Peru.
+Each one holds the needed DGAC/MTC (Directorate General of Civil Aeronautics) credentials and carries proper insurance.
+From sweeping establishing shots over Lima to dynamic tracking moves across Cusco, our operators pair pro piloting with a cinematic eye.
+Every flight stays fully within the rules.

 ACT 01